-Due the incremental and iterative nature of Agile, the project is divided into smaller phases or iterations.
+Due to the incremental and iterative nature of Agile, the project is divided into smaller phases or iterations.

 This makes the job or estimation for each delivery much more accurate.
 Since Agile forces that both the scope and time in each project’s iteration (Sprint) to be bonded, the process of estimation and scheduling is much easier than waterfall.

-So in the Agile method the customer asks what functionality I can get for the money and the planned time I can afford to have my product in the market.
+So in the Agile method, the customer asks what functionality I can get for the money and the planned time I can afford to have my product in the market.

 It is the job of the product owner to set the expectations right and don’t over promise.
-I wrote Planned time in the above paragraph because in the knowledge work and projects involving discovery, it is very hard to predict the end date accurately.
+I wrote Planned time in the above paragraph because, in the knowledge work and projects involving discovery, it is very hard to predict the end date accurately.

 Agile project management workflow

 What is the ideal team size for the Agile projects?
-Although the project size defined as the amount of work needed to complete work has direct effect the size of the team needed, very large teams have an inverse effect on productivity.
+Although the project size defined as the amount of work needed to complete work has the direct effect the size of the team needed, very large teams have an inverse effect on productivity.

 Small teams are always more productive than large teams.
 The ideal team size for the core developers in Agile is around 7-10 engineers.
 They could be supported by craftsman, manufacturing and logistic people as needed.

 Any Agile team larger than 20 will have substantial coordination and communication issues.
-The whole point of Agile method is to have highly skilled professionals who are experts in their fields and can accomplish amazing results in a short time.
+The whole point of the Agile method is to have highly skilled professionals who are experts in their fields and can accomplish amazing results in a short time.

 12 principles of Agile project management

-In the Agile manifesto, twelve principles are established and as are listed here:
+In the Agile Manifesto, twelve principles are established and as are listed here: